SalesforceCommerceCloud/sfcc-ci/README.md

 ## Prerequisites ##

 Ensure you have a valid Open Commerce API client ID (API key) set up.
-You'll need the client ID as well as the client secret.
 If you don't have a Open Commerce API client ID yet, you can create one using the [Account Manager](https://account.demandware.com).

+For automation usage you'll need the client ID as well as the client secret for authentication.

+If you want to manage On-Demand Sandboxes the client ID requires "Default Scopes" `roles tenantFilter profile` as well as "Redirect URIs" `http://localhost:8080` to be added to the client configuration in Account Manager.

 ## Configuration ##